 Course List Page

-Courses Offered by the Department of Food Science and Human Nutrition
+Courses Offered by the research cluster Food Science and Human Nutrition

 Undergraduate students may take courses numbered 100-499; seniors may take 500-level courses with permission.
 Courses at the 400-, 500- and 600-level may be taken for graduate credit.